-5.4 Stripping & Earthworks
+5.5 Stripping & Earthworks

 In parallel with access road construction the main earthmoving works will be undertaken on the site.
-As the plant required for this phase will remain on site and not leave until the work is complete and the materials input is minimal, it is considered that the site access outlined in Section 4.2 above will be adequate to cater for the construction works.
+As the plant required for this phase will remain on site and not leave until the work is complete and the materials input is minimal, it is considered that the site access outlined in Section 5.2 above will be adequate to cater for the construction works.

-Level platforms will be excavated for each building and there will be a requirement to import stone material for the access roads.
+Level platforms will be excavated for each residential building and there will be a requirement to import stone material for the access roads and to the front of each dwelling.
 Measures will be in place to contain dust and/or to ensure that mud and other debris are kept off the public roadways.

-5.4.1 Earthworks Impact
+5.5.1 Earthworks Impact